MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/production-deployment.md

-Configure a registry-based static proxy to allow only Microsoft Defender for Endpoint sensor to report diagnostic data and communicate with Microsoft Defender for Endpoint services if a computer is not permitted to connect to the Internet.
+Configure a registry-based static proxy to allow only Microsoft Defender for Endpoint sensor to report diagnostic data and communicate with Microsoft Defender for Endpoint services if a computer isn't permitted to connect to the Internet.
 The static proxy is configurable through Group Policy (GP).
 The group policy can be found
 under: